China's June exports surge 32%, import growth slows

 China’s June exports surge 32%, import growth slowsNew

-BEIJING (AP) — China has reported its exports surged in June while import growth slowed to a still-robust level as its economic rebound from the coronavirus leveled off.
+BEIJING (AP) — China’s exports surged in June while import growth slowed to a still-robust level as its economic rebound from the coronavirus leveled off.
 Customs data show exports rose 32% to $281.4 billion, up from May’s 28% growth.
 Imports increased 37% to $229.9 billion, but that was down from the previous month’s explosive 51% rise.
-China led the global recovery from the pandemic but domestic consumer and other economic activity is leveling off.
+China led the global recovery from the pandemic but domestic consumer and other economic activity is moderating.
 China’s global trade surplus swelled 11% over a year earlier to $51.5 billion.
 The politically sensitive surplus with the United States expanded 11% to $32.6 billion.